 Open Sound Control (OSC) is a digital music communication protocol and is becoming more and more prevalent in modern audio software.
 Applications using OSC will have a server listening for messages from a client – this is how FoxDot communicates with SuperCollider to generate audio.
 Here’s a quick run through of how to send these messages to other OSC applications from FoxDot.

-It’s really simple – just create an OSC Client object, connect to your application, then tell FoxDot to “forward” any OSC messages to it.
+It’s really simple; you just need to tell FoxDot to “forward” any OSC messages.
 Let’s say your application is running on the local host on port 12345, here’s the code for connecting to it:

 And that’s it!
 Any time FoxDot sends an OSC message to SuperCollider, it will also send it to the other OSC application too.
 These messages are usually sent as a group together called an “OSC Bundle” which contain a message about the note being played, and also a message for each effect being applied.
 Here’s what the note message looks like: